cs109/2015/pages/syllabus.md

 **Collaboration Policy**

-You are welcome to discuss the course's ideas, material, and homework with others in order to better understand it, but **the work you turn in must be your own** (or for the project, yours and your teammate's).
+You are welcome to discuss the course\'s ideas, material, and homework with others in order to better understand it, but **the work you turn in must be your own** (or for the project, yours and your teammate\'s).
 For example, you must write your own code, run your own data analyses, and communicate and explain the results in your own words and with your own visualizations.
 You may not submit the same or similar work to this course that you have submitted or will submit to another.
 Nor may you provide or make available solutions to homeworks to individuals who take or may take this course in the future.
 You are responsible for understanding the [Harvard College](https://college.harvard.edu/academics/academic-integrity) and [Extension School](www.extension.harvard.edu/resources-policies/student-conduct/academic-integrity) policies on academic integrity and how to use sources responsibly.
 Not knowing the rules, misunderstanding the rules, running out of time, submitting "the wrong draft", or being overwhelmed with multiple demands are not acceptable excuses.
 There are no excuses for failure to uphold academic integrity.

 **Quoting Sources**